Oklahoma Labor Laws Guide

 Occupational safety in Oklahoma

-Regarding workplace safety in the state of Oklahoma, both federal and state laws apply.
+Regarding workplace safety in Oklahoma, both federal and state laws apply.

-On that account, private sector employees are covered by the federal Occupational Safety and Health Administration (OSHA) law, while the Public Employees Occupational Safety and Health (PEOSH) law conducts safety and health provisions in public sectors.
+On that account, private sector employees are covered by the federal Occupational Safety and Health Administration (OSHA) law.
+In contrast, the Public Employees Occupational Safety and Health (PEOSH) law conducts safety and health provisions in the public sector.

 Occupational Safety and Health Administration (OSHA)

-Under Occupational Safety and Health Administration (OSHA), private sector employers must provide a hazard-free and healthy working environment to their employees.
+Under the Occupational Safety and Health Administration (OSHA), private sector employersmust provide a hazard-free and healthy working environment to their employees.

-Not only does OSHA enforce workplace safety laws and standards that must be followed — but also provides education and assistance to reduce work fatality and injury rates.
+Not only does OSHA enforce workplace safety laws and standards that must be followed, but it also provides education and assistance to reduce work fatalities and injury rates.

 There are 6 main types of hazards in the workplace recognized by OSHA: